damianxd/homebridge-vera/README.md

 - bridged: It will turn on or off the room bridged mode, if it set to off, each device will be individually broadcast
 - includesensor: Allow the use temp sensor as devices.
 - pincode: The global pincode for all the devices, keep the format ###-##-### and use complex numbers, eg 111-11-111 or 123-45-678 are invalid
+- securitypoll: Time in milliseconds to poll security sensors to get most recent state (live updates)

 Recomendation
 ===